goudreinette/ccu-nds-workshop/readme.md

 ## Making your own programs

-Clone the `template` folder and rename it to the name of your program.
+Clone the `template` folder and rename it.
 Hack away!

 ```bash